reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `redundant tour order objective"` error is returned when objectives definition is overridden with `tour-order`, but there is no jobs with non-zero order specified.
 To fix the issue, specify at least one job with non-zero order or simply delete 'tour-order' objective.

+#### E1605

+`value or order of a job should be greater than zero"` error is returned when job's order or value is less than 1.
+To fix the issue, make sure that value or order of all jobs are greater than zero.